sidalit/inference-snaps/docs/tutorial/qwen-vl-tutorial.md

 This server comes from the engine.

 Run the status command to see the selected engine and the status of the server.
-If the server is online, the output should include the URL where the model can be accessed:
+The output should include the server's status and the URL where the API can be accessed:

 ```{terminal}
 :input: qwen-vl status